checkly/docs.checklyhq.com/site/content/docs/monitoring/whitelisting.md

     parent: "Monitoring"
 ---

-There are cases in which you might have to whitelist Checkly traffic in your firewall or load balancer to prevent it from being blocked or to prevent it from skewing analytics data.
+There are cases in which you might have to whitelist Checkly traffic in your firewall, load balancer or other to prevent it from being blocked or skewing analytics data.
 Below are some of solutions you can look into to achieve that.

 ## IP range whitelisting